-There are three different ways to access the "Test Runs" screen:
+There are two different ways to access the "Test Runs" screen:

-- On the main menu, click Runs and then click on the Test runs tab.
+- On the main menu, click Runs >Test runs .

 The Test Runs screen displays statistics on the last runs for a specific test / all tests according to the selected filters.
 When you navigate to this screen from a specific test, you'll see the statistics for that test only.
 Clicking on a specific test run will open that test run inside the Test Editor allowing you to drill down and see the test run details e.g. screenshots and duration of each step.